-Scented geraniums.
-They are not your grandmother's large-flowered plants but those whose foliage is the star of the show.
-There are many different varieties and many grow well indoors during the winter.
+Scented geraniums are not your grandmother's large-flowering annuals.
+Instead, they are plants whose fragrant foliage is the star of the show.
+There are many different varieties and though they are not cold hardy, many grow well indoors during the winter.

 Did you know that there are more than 100 varieties of scented geraniums in with interesting varieties such as mint, rose, apple, apricot, nutmeg, lemon, orange, lime, ginger, cinnamon, and coconut?

 Nursery Zonal Geraniums

 These are the mass-produced geraniums you see in every garden center in the spring.
 These geraniums, also known as zonal geraniums, display a beautiful array of flowers in many colors but are not fragrant.